The word "budget" probably doesn't send you jumping for joy.

-Thing is, though, the only way to really maximize your money life — jetting to Cairo guilt-free, or nabbing that Coach bag without maxing your credit limit — is to simply know where your money is coming and going.
+Thing is, though, the only way to really maximize your money life — without maxing out your credit limit — is to simply know where your money is coming and going.
 And that all starts with creating a solid budget, which you can do (and even enjoy) with these tips.

 Step 1: Assess Your Budgeting Aversion

 Before you can build a budget you love, take a hard look at why you haven’t been able to keep one in the past, says Colleen Lennon, a licensed clinical social worker and financial therapist with Symmetry Counseling in Chicago.

 For example, do you struggle with compulsive shopping or find yourself living beyond your means every month?
 Maybe work stress sends you on a Sephora spiral, or you’re spending money you don’t have to keep up with a high-earning friend's social life.

 Whatever the case, reflect on what's going on in your life, and how you can address these issues in healthier, non-spendy ways.